 You are advised to go through this documentation before using this feature.

 an action(Action) will take place.

 The type of the rule.
 Basically, defined what is matched to the condition.
 Hyvor Talk has 8 types, at the moment.
 Each type has one piece of data associated with it (Ex: User's name, comment, number of flags, etc.)

-A value given by moderators to match with the data of that type.
-If match is successful, the given action will be executed.
+A value is given by moderators to match with the data of that type.
+If the match is successful, the given action will be executed.

-All the number values should be equal or greater than 0.
+All the numerical values should be equal to or greater than 0.

-String values allow you to define multiple comma-seperated values.
+String values allow you to define multiple comma-separated values.
 Each value can contain any valid PCRE regex.
 However, if you use regex, limit it to basic regex, such as